EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 ----------------------------------------

 This section explores backup concepts in the context of Postgres, its implementations and specific characteristics.
-This content is mainly based on the `Backup and Restore section from the Postgres official documentation <https://www.postgresql.org/docs/current/backup.html>`_, so we strongly recommend you read that if you want more detailed explanations on how Postgres handles backups.
+The content is mainly based on the `Backup and Restore section from the Postgres official documentation <https://www.postgresql.org/docs/current/backup.html>`_, so we strongly recommend you read that if you want more detailed explanations on how Postgres handles backups.